arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

 Hello!
-I'm Arcadia Page, an intuitive writer, artist, and creative rebel ⚡
+I'm Arcadia Page, an intuitive writer, artist, creative rebel, and a certifed self-care coach ⚡

 This blog and all things connected to it are spaces devoted to regular creative presence and practice.
 Through my work I mainly seek to answer the question, "As I change and as things change around me, what keeps me stable, grounded and connected to who I am?
 Who am I during times of change and transition?"